Data Processing Addendum

 6. Types of Customer Data:

 6.1.
-Users: identification and contact data (name, contact details, including email address, username); billing information (credit card details, account details, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);
+Users: identification and contact data (name, contact details, including email address, username); billing information (billing address, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);

 6.2.
-Subscribers: identification and contact data (email address), IT information (IP address, location data, access device information) and/or any other information the Customer provides to MailerSend.
+Recipients: identification and contact data (email address), IT information (IP address, location data, access device information) and/or any other information the Customer provides to MailerSend.

 Security Measures of MailerSend as of the date of this DPA: